cl-7k-01/ESPHome-cover-template-with-piecewise-linear-calibration/README.md

 On stop, it calculates the intermediate position based on elapsed time.

+**WARNING / DISCLAIMER**
+Use this code at your own risk.
+Controlling AC motors involves high voltage and mechanical risks.
+The author is not responsible for any damage to your hardware or property.
+This software is provided "as is", without warranty of any kind, express or implied.
+In no event shall the author be held liable for any damages, including but not limited to property damage, personal injury, or hardware failure arising from the use of this configuration.
+Controlling high-voltage loads involves significant risks of electric shock and fire.
+Always verify that both hardware and software interlocks are correctly configured before operation.
+Use this code at your own risk

 ## License
 License: GNU GPL v3
 This project is licensed under the GNU GPL v3.